-GENDER PAY GAP REPORTING 2020/2021
+GENDER PAY GAP REPORTING 2021/2022

 Understanding The Gender Pay Gap

 The Gender Pay Gap is a method of identifying if there are any gaps in pay between men and women by using a set of calculations prescribed by legislation.
 These figures provide an overview of the gender balance within our business by comparing the mean and median earnings for both sexes, regardless of role or seniority at Sofology.
-This information will help to identify any room for improvement within the organisation in terms of gender equality and equal opportunities being afforded to both sexes.
+This information will help to identify room for improvement within the organisation in terms of gender representation equality and equal opportunities being afforded to both sexes.
 Gender Pay Gap reporting will enable Sofology to fully review and act upon any gender pay differences across the organisation.

 Our Results - What is the Gender Pay Gap at Sofology?

-Swing from previous year:
+Summary of the swing from the previous year:

 - Our Inclusion strategy is dedicated to our people with the aim of informing, educating and engaging colleagues with topics surrounding Equality, Diversity and Inclusion.
 Regular internal quarterly campaigns continue to drive this agenda and also supports our external messaging around Sofology being a fair and diverse employer.

-- Our values are the fabric of our business, and guide our approach to deliver our diversity and inclusion strategy.
+Our values are the fabric of our business, and guide our approach to deliver our diversity and inclusion strategy.
 We will carry out further work to fully understand how we can address imbalances.
 Our commitments will ensure our business is not only stronger, but also truly represents our customers and the communities in which we work.